Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Again, this neighborhood is just so darn photogenic.
 Photo credit: Faruk Kaymak

-A Stroll Through Trastevere’s Top Sights
+A Stroll Through Trastevere’s Historical Sights

 Basilica of Santa Cecilia

+Cecilia was an aristocratic girl who went Christian before it was cool with Roman authorities.
+In the year 230, an executioner gave three sword blows to her neck in a failed attempt to behead her.
+She died three days later.
 This quaint church commemorates Saint Cecilia, the patron saint of music.
 Keep an eye out for Stefano Maderno’s sculpture of Cecilia, in the form of how she looked when her tomb was unearthed in the late 16th century.

 Make sure you go inside this church.
 The statue of Saint Cecilia really is amazing.
 Photo credit: Sailko